How to Use Logical Consequences in a Preschool Classroom

 Reasonable

 The consequence must also be age-appropriate and fair.
 For example, if Hailey grabbed a doll from Diane, subjecting Hailey to the “naughty corner” wouldn’t be reasonable.
-Instead, the teacher must encourage Hailey to give the doll back to Diane and apologize to her.
-Harsh consequences will cause resentment in the child.
+Instead, the teacher can encourage Hailey to give the doll back to Diane and apologize to her.
+Harsh consequences might cause resentment in the child.

 Respectful